 The One Night Count sets in motion a full year of education, engagement, and action for Seattle/King County Coalition on Homelessness (SKCCH ~ pronounced "Skitch!").
 We work throughout the year to make sure that every person who is homeless counts.
 Please consider making a gift to support our Everyone Counts Campaign.
 We educate, speak up, and act at the local, county, state, and federal levels for safety, survival, housing, and justice - and you can be part of the action!

-Because Everyone Counts, the Coalition on Homelessness offers ways to take
+Because Everyone Counts, SKCCH offers One Night Count volunteers and others ways to take

 actions that make a difference beyond the Count.

 - Sign advocacy postcards at the 10 Count headquarters.